 Assumptions.
 Some of the optional subgroup statistics, such as the mean and standard deviation, are based on normal theory and are appropriate for quantitative variables with symmetric distributions.
 Robust statistics, such as the median and the range, are appropriate for quantitative variables that may or may not meet the assumption of normality.

 To Obtain Case Summaries

-From the menus choose: Analyze > Reports > Case Summaries...
+- 1. From the menus choose:

+- Analyze > Reports > Case Summaries...

+- 2. Select one or more variables.